-It is an opportunity for you to discern the presence of the Sacred through all aspects of your life—work, relationships, celebrations, struggles, and all types of activities.
+Spiritual direction—or, as it is sometimes referred to, spiritual companionship—is a form practice in which two people sit together in a space of inquiry and contemplation.
+It is an opportunity for the directee to discern the presence of the Sacred through all aspects of their life—work, relationships, celebrations, struggles, and all other modes of activities and human interactions.

-Igal Harmelin’s training as a spiritual director was done in a Jewish context; however, the principles of direction are universally applicable to all seekers.
-His extensive study of the teachings of the world’s major religions makes him comfortable to sit in direction with followers of all faith traditions, as well as with those who profess to follow none.
+While Igal’s training as a spiritual director was done in a Jewish context, the principles of this practice are universally applicable to all seekers.
+Igal’s extensive study of the teachings of the world’s major religions makes him comfortable to sit in direction with followers of all faiths, as well as with those who profess to follow none.

-Igal is part of a team that is offering spiritual direction to rabbinical and cantorial students of the Jewish Theological Seminary.
+At present, Igal offers spiritual direction sessions exclusively online, via Zoom.
+He is also part of a team that offers spiritual direction services to rabbinical and cantorial students at the Jewish Theological Seminary in New York.

 Please contact Igal for more information.